-- (a) Employee Benefits.
+(a) Employee Benefits.
 During the Term of Employment, Executive shall be entitled to participate in health, insurance, retirement, and other benefits generally provided to similarly situated senior executives of the Company in similar locations from time to time.
-Executive shall also be entitled to the same number of holidays, vacation days and sick days as are generally allowed to similarly situated senior executives of the Company in similar locations in accordance with the Company policy in effect from time to time. - (b) Perquisites.
+Executive shall also be entitled to the same number of holidays, vacation days and sick days as are generally allowed to similarly situated senior executives of the Company policy in effect from time to time.

+(b) Perquisites.
 During the Term of Employment, the Company shall provide Executive with perquisites provided generally to similarly situated executives of the Company in similar locations, subject to applicable policies of the Company as approved from time to time by the Compensation Committee.